 Melanie's Marauding NOvarian Mob

 Along our journey we discovered that treatment plans and tools for ovarian cancer have progressed very little over the past 25 years, and that survival rates for the disease have correspondingly remained largely unchanged.
 Although one of the deadlier cancers, ovarian cancer funding from government, pharma and privately has not kept pace with that of other cancers.
 One of the core missions of OCC is to bridge that gap.
-I joined the Board of OCC three years ago, and while my term is expiring this fall I have witnessed firsthand the tremendous strides the organization has made, and continues to make, in pushing forward better options for ovarian cancer patients.
-I can tell you personally that very cost-effectively, and through an incredibly dedicated team, OCC leverages its limited resources to developing much greater funding for ovarian cancer research and treatment.
+I sat on the OCC Board for 3 years, and I can tell you personally that very cost-effectively, and through an incredibly dedicated team, OCC leverages its limited resources to developing much greater funding for ovarian cancer research and treatment.
 Through its efforts, research and new experimental therapies are finally starting to attract the funding necessary to ultimately improve the outcome for our friends, mothers, wives, sisters and daughters.
 It can’t come soon enough.